Chucky (TV series): Critical response

 On Rotten Tomatoes, the second season has an approval rating of 93% based on 14 reviews, with an average rating of 8/10.
 Reviewing the first two episodes that were sent to critics, Collider's Alyse Wax said that the show at first "just seems like standard everyday horrors", although being "fun" and "a delight".
 Slash Film's Jeff Ewing highlighted the way the three main actors (Arthur, Arnarson and Alyn Lind) play off each other's performances, since they are "more convincing together than apart".
+The A.V.
+Club's Tom Philip said the show wouldn't draw in new fans but faithful fans would consider it as "one of the best spooky shows on TV".

 On Rotten Tomatoes, the third season holds an approval rating of 100% based on 15 reviews, with an average rating of 8.1/10.
 The website's critics consensus states, "Chucky takes Washington and ought to earn every horror fan's vote with this raucous third round of mayhem."
-Reviewing the first four episodes, BJ Colangelo from Slash Film said "Brad Dourif continues to dazzle and destroy as the titular doll, and Chucky is as gruesome, raucous, campy, and decidedly envelope-pushing as ever".
+Reviewing the first four episodes, Slash Film's BJ Colangelo said "Brad Dourif continues to dazzle and destroy as the titular doll, and Chucky is as gruesome, raucous, campy, and decidedly envelope-pushing as ever".
+Collider's Chase Hutchinson highlighted the performances, as well as the kills for being "wonderfully unhinged" and the humor remaining "as sharp as ever".